Darko-Martinovic/TransposingMatrix/README.md

 EXEC MATRIX.TRANSPOSING
      @query = 'SELECT * FROM SYS.DATABASES';

-## To save transposing query results in a temporary or permanent table.
+## :white_check_mark: To save transposing query results in a temporary or permanent table.

 EXEC MATRIX.TRANSPOSING
      @query = 'SELECT * FROM sys.databases',